File format: Magic number

 The magic number approach offers better guarantees that the format will be identified correctly, and can often determine more precise information about the file.
 Since reasonably reliable "magic number" tests can be fairly complex, and each file must effectively be tested against every possibility in the magic database, this approach is relatively inefficient, especially for displaying large lists of files (in contrast, file name and metadata-based methods need to check only one piece of data, and match it against a sorted index).
 Also, data must be read from the file itself, increasing latency as opposed to metadata stored in the directory.
-Where file types don't lend themselves to recognition in this way, the system must fall back to metadata.
+Where file types do not lend themselves to recognition in this way, the system must fall back to metadata.
 It is, however, the best way for a program to check if the file it has been told to process is of the correct format: while the file's name or metadata may be altered independently of its content, failing a well-designed magic number test is a pretty sure sign that the file is either corrupt or of the wrong type.
 On the other hand, a valid magic number does not guarantee that the file is not corrupt or is of a correct type.

 So-called shebang lines in script files are a special case of magic numbers.
-Here, the magic number is human-readable text that identifies a specific command interpreter and options to be passed to the command interpreter.
+There, the magic number consists of human-readable text within the file that identifies a specific interpreter and options to be passed to it.

 Another operating system using magic numbers is AmigaOS, where magic numbers were called "Magic Cookies" and were adopted as a standard system to recognize executables in Hunk executable file format and also to let single programs, tools and utilities deal automatically with their saved data files, or any other kind of file types when saving and loading data.
 This system was then enhanced with the Amiga standard Datatype recognition system.
 Another method was the FourCC method, originating in OSType on Macintosh, later adapted by Interchange File Format (IFF) and derivatives.